Geocodio/docs/source/enterprise/index.html.md

 Every geocoding result includes a `stable_address_key`, a deterministic identifier that uniquely represents the geocoded address.

 For `rooftop`, `range_interpolation`, and other house number-level results, the key is unique to a specific house number on a street.
 For `street_center` results, the key is unique to a specific street.

+### Unit suffixes

-Secondary address lines (e.g. apartment or unit numbers) do not affect the stable address key.
+When a secondary address component is provided (e.g. apartment, suite, or unit number), the stable address key includes a unit suffix appended with a dash separator.
+For example: `gcod_usnbfvbm5l57cc8b8bnfnyrua9ym3-a1b2c3`.

+The base key (before the dash) identifies the street address, while the suffix identifies the specific unit.
+This means:

+* `gcod_usnbfvbm5l57cc8b8bnfnyrua9ym3` &mdash; the building at 734 Ave C, El Campo TX
+* `gcod_usnbfvbm5l57cc8b8bnfnyrua9ym3-a1b2c3` &mdash; Unit A at 734 Ave C, El Campo TX
+* `gcod_usnbfvbm5l57cc8b8bnfnyrua9ym3-d4e5f6` &mdash; Unit B at 734 Ave C, El Campo TX

+The full key with unit suffix can be used as input for geocoding and distance calculations.
+If the specific unit is not found in our database, the lookup falls back to the building-level result.

+The unit suffix is computed regardless of whether we have unit-level coordinates &mdash; if a unit is specified in the input address, the suffix is always included in the key.

 We recommend always storing the stable address key alongside your geocoded results.
 Stable address keys are useful for: